m3kkis/discordbot-dan1k/README.md

 * `!lootbox <open|itemlist>` open a lootbox if you have the key or view all items available in lootbox.
 * `!me` Display other hidden information about yourself.
 * `!money` display your current cash in pocket, bank and your networth.
+* `!promote <name>` Promote a player to Police Officer.
+Only mayor can use this in the townhall.
 * `!rank` display all players levels ranked.
 * `!rob` rob a member of your server.
 * `!sell <item_inventory_number_list>` sell an item from your inventory.